-A marketing innovation is the implementation of a new marketing method involving significant changes in product design or packaging, product placement, product promotion or pricing.
-Marketing innovations are aimed at addressing customer needs better, opening up new markets, or newly positioning an enterprise's product on the market, with the objective of increasing the enterprise's sales.
-The distinguishing feature of a marketing innovation compared to other changes in an enterprise's marketing instruments is the implementation of a marketing method not previously used by the enterprise.
+A marketing innovation is aimed at addressing customer needs better, entering new markets or finding a new place on the market, and at increasing the enterprise's volume of sales.
+The distinguishing feature of a marketing innovation compared to other enterprise's marketing instruments is the implementation of a marketing method not previously used by the enterprise.